 Clientele and market focus

 M&A advisory firms and investment banks not only differ in their range of services, but also in their clientele and market focus.
-As mentioned earlier, M&A advisory firms primarily serve middle and lower markets and specialize in providing M&A advisory services to corporations.
+As mentioned earlier, M&A advisory firms primarily serve middle and lower markets and specialize in providing M&A advisory services to corporations and private equity firms.
 On the other hand, investment banks cater to a broader range of clients and offer a wide range of services beyond M&A advisory.

 By understanding the differences in clientele and market focus between M&A advisory firms and investment banks, companies can select the financial institution that most closely aligns with their unique needs and goals in the realm of mergers and acquisitions.